Lydia554/Gym-Fit-Quasar/README.md

 Setup and Installation:
 To run the project locally, follow these steps:

-Clone the repository:
+1. Clone the repository:

-Copy code
 git clone https://github.com/Lydia554/Gym-Fit-Quasar.git

-Navigate to the project directory:
+2. Navigate to the project directory: cd Gym-Fit-Quasar

-Copy code
-cd Gym-Fit-Quasar
-Install the necessary dependencies:
+3. Install the necessary dependencies: npm install

-Copy code
-npm install
-Start the development server:
+4. Start the development server: quasar dev

-Copy code
-quasar dev
-Access the application in your browser at http://localhost:8080.
+5. Access the application in your browser at http://localhost:8080.